Kirabo19/capstone-project/README.md

-# Capstone #1
+# PERC Summit 2022

-> This website is about an fictional PERC conference taking place in Uganda!.
+> This website is about an PERC conference taking place in Uganda!.
+PERC is a research institute dedicated to promoting conservation by exploring how voluntary trade can produce positive environmental outcomes.
+We are committed to exploring the ideas of free market environmentalism this project is about the up coming summit to be held in Uganda

 ## Built With